Select and Configure C or C++ Compiler

 Does your project require you to change the default language configuration setting for the model?
 See Select C or C++ Programming Language.

 Does your project require you to integrate legacy or custom code with generated code?
-For a summary of integration options, see What Is External Code Integration?.
+For a summary of integration options, see Choose an External Code Integration Workflow.

 Does your project require you to integrate C and C++ code?
-If so, see What Is External Code Integration?.
+If so, see Choose an External Code Integration Workflow.

 You can mix C and C++ code when integrating generated code with custom code.
 However, you must be aware of the differences between C and default C++ linkage conventions, and add the